 In this fast-paced world where almost everything changes at lightning speed, today’s newest technology may become outdated after a few days or weeks.
-The same is true with what we learned in school, some of which could likely be irrelevant or totally obsolete by the time we started our first jobs!
-This breakneck speed of change is one of the reasons why the learning management systems and eLearning platform market is among the busiest in the technology industry nowadays.
+The same is true with what we learned in school, some of which could likely be irrelevant or totally obsolete by the time we started our first jobs.
+This breakneck speed of change is one of the reasons why the LMS system and eLearning platform market is among the busiest in the technology industry nowadays.

 1. LMS & eLearning Software Market Statistics

 The learning management system market size is expected to be among the biggest in the entire technology industry in the immediate future.
 With more than 700 LMS vendors in the market today, the digital learning landscape is likely to become more exciting and intense in terms of competition and upcoming technological breakthroughs.